March 7, 2012

 Employers partner with employees to fund joint education savings accounts

-Today, Governor Chris Gregoire signed into law Senate Bill 6141 creating the Lifelong Learning Program.
+In 2012, then Governor Chris Gregoire signed into law Senate Bill 6141 creating the Lifelong Learning Program.
 The bill legally defines Lifelong Learning Accounts (LiLAs) which are savings accounts funded through matching employer-employee contributions and dedicated to covering the education costs of the participating employee.
 While Illinois legislated a pilot LiLA program and Senator Maria Cantwell has introduced LiLA legislation in Congress, the state of Washington is the first to adopt legislation recognizing LiLAs as an optional employee benefit.

 The law builds on a pilot program that has operated since 2009 with employers in Thurston, Lewis, Pacific and Grays Harbor counties.
 The pilot was launched through the support of a grant from a national funder and private partners such as the Association of Washington Business.
 The bill does not provide any state funding but will make it easier for the program to secure additional private support and expand to more employers statewide.

 "For Washington to remain competitive, we need creative ways to make education more affordable to working adults so they can grow their skills and knowledge.
-LiLAs allow employees and their employer to co-invest in their future success," said Gov. Chris Gregoire.
+LiLAs allow employees and their employer to co-invest in their future success," said then Gov. Chris Gregoire.

 Unlike tuition reimbursement programs which are usually dedicated to improving current job-related skills, LiLAs cover the costs of education outlined in a plan developed by the employee.
 In addition, LiLAs provide career planning assistance to participants.